uvalib/Jobstatus/README.md

 * Go to [http://localhost:3000/](http://localhost:3000/)to see the page

-* To receive emails for failed or delayed jobs, uncomment lines of EMAIL_FROM and EMAIL_TO in development.rb and production.rb file, add the real email addresses to both fields.
+* To receive emails for failed or delayed jobs, pass email addresses from environment variable .
 Set cron job and run following command:

   `rake email_notification:send_email`